kbaafi/s3-cloudfront-static-website/README.md

   ]
 }
  ```
+The policy in the AWS Console is shown below:

+![bucketpolicyT]

 4. **Configuring S3 Hosting**: Under **bucket_name>Properties**, select **Static website hosting** and set the index and error page links accordingly